MagicPrince666/STM32_LCD/README.md

 ```
 brew install stlink
 ```
-you can see the infomation by use `brew info stlink`
+you can see the infomation by typing `brew info stlink`
 ```
 stlink: stable 1.1.0 (bottled), HEAD
 stm32 discovery line Linux programmer